 What Do You Need the Vacuum Sealer For?

 Ideally you should set your budget after choosing which kind of sealer you need and not after.
 If you need to vacuum pack a lot of food for example, then you should get a professional grade vacuum sealer.
 They let you have a lot of control over how the products are sealed and can handle sealing a lot of things.

 If you only want to seal up a few things a day or vacuum pack select items from your weekly grocery shopping trip then a basic domestic model will suit your needs quite well.
 You can choose between counter-top options and portable models.

-A counter-top food sealer is a pretty heavy appliance that you put on your kitchen counter.
+A counter-top food sealer is a pretty heavy appliance that you put on your corian kitchen worktops.
 Different models have different features but each model should vacuum pack your food and extend its shelf-life.

 The best portable vacuum sealer is lighter and battery operated so they are pretty easy to carry with you.
 They are less powerful than their counter-top cousins though and are unsuitable for standard freezing.
 They are a good choice for people who go fishing or camping and need to seal and freeze small things on the move.

 You can remove the air from the bag either inside the sealer or outside of it.
 Sealers that remove the air while the bag is inside are called chamber vacuum sealers or internal vacuum sealers.
 With these you place the bag inside the chamber and close the lid.
 Everything happens inside the sealer and these sealers are best for high-volume packaging.

 External sealers use clamping technology or a retractable nozzle and attach to the bag to take the air out.
 So everything happens while the bag is outside of the machine.
 They aren’t able to work to the same strength as an internal sealer but their functionality and convenience make them a better choice in some circumstances.